mehr74/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a third year PhD student at Max Planck Institute for Software Systems, working under supervision of [Herr Dr. Antoine Kaufmann](https://people.mpi-sws.org/~antoinek/).
+I am a third-year Ph.D. student at Max Planck Institute for Software Systems, working under the supervision of [Herr Dr. Antoine Kaufmann](https://people.mpi-sws.org/~antoinek/).

-Before starting my graduate studies, I earned a bachelor degree from the Computer Engineering department of Sharif University of Technology.
+Before starting my graduate studies, I earned a bachelor's degree from the Computer Engineering department of the Sharif University of Technology.

-My research interest are data center network communication, operating systems, and computer architecture.
+My research interests are data center network communication, operating systems, and computer architecture.